Particular/docs.particular.net/transports/upgrades/sqlserver-6to7.md

 ## WithPeekDelay replaced by QueuePeekerOptions

-In version 6 of the transport it is possible to define the message peek delay using the `WithPeekDelay` configuration option.
+In version 6 of the transport, the message peek delay can be defined using the `WithPeekDelay` configuration option.
 The configuration setting has been moved to a more generic `QueuePeekerOptions` that allows configuration of other parameters related to message peeking.